anadumitrache/bee-out/README.md

 * When the user enters the application a pop up will ask for sharing location approval.
 * If the user accepts the address field will be filled with the user's current location, if not the address will be empty.
 * The user can type into the address input and a dropdown with more place will be available (thanks to `Google Maps Places Autocomplete`)
-* The user can delete the address by pressing the X button near the address field.
+* The user can delete the address by pressing the `X` button near the address field.
 * The user can choose a radius from the ones displayed.
 * The user can choose a category from the section dropdown.
 * When the user clicks search, all the filters are applied and a list with recommended places will be shown in the following forms:
 * * By default, the `List View` is selected, displaying the data using a table.
 Each row will display the name of the place, the categories and the distance to it (closest first).
 If the user clicks a row, the location will be shown on Google Maps.
 * * The user can click the `Map View`, and the map will be displayed.
 The center of the map will be the address that the user entered and the recommended places will have a marker on the map.
 If the user clicks the place marker, a pop up will show some information about the place (info from Foursquare) and also a link which opens the Google Maps location.
-* If the API will not find any recommended place, the user will see a message: "No results."
+* If the API will not find any recommended place, the user will see a message: `No results.`
 * While retrieving the data from the Foursquare servers a bee spinner will be displayed.
 * The user can use the application on Desktop or Mobile.